8. Appendix: Course Software

 • optional on any platform, especially when not an IDE: some GUI-based Git client

-• Mac and Linux users are strongly encouraged to use SDKMAN! to manage their Java, sbt, VisualVM, and other command-line development tools.
+• Mac and Linux users are strongly encouraged to use SDKMAN! to manage their Java, Maven, VisualVM, and other command-line development tools.

 8.2.4.
 Choices of local development environments